 Italian servers won’t rush you out the door when you’ve taken your final bite.
 Simply say “Il conto per favore” when you’re ready to pay the bill.
 However, don’t be alarmed if the server take his or her time to bring it to you.
 It’s all part of living la dolce vita a/k/a the sweet life.

 5. Don’t Order Tap Water

 It’s not that Italy doesn’t have potable water.
-Any visit to Trentino-Aldo Adige or Lake Garda will prove otherwise.
-But, for some reason, Italians don’t drink tap water at restaurants.
+Any visit to Trentino or Lake Garda will prove otherwise.
+But, for some reason, moxt Italians don’t drink tap water at restaurants.

-On the upside, bottled water is typically inexpensive in Italy.
+On the upside, bottled water is relatively inexpensive in Italy.
 Plus, it pairs well with wine.

 Order a bottle of water, either still or sparkling, when you dine at restaurants in Italy.
 Choose frizzante if you’re partial to fizzy water, leggiermente if you’re looking for barely fizzy water or naturale if you prefer flat water.
 We order frizzante.

 6. Don’t Expect to Eat American-Style Italian Food

 We hate to ‘talk down’ to our audience but, just in case anybody missed the memo… You probably wone find Spaghetti and Meatballs when you visit Italy.